NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

 `Combinations are the different ways of selecting items from a larger set where the order of selection does not matter.
 For example, the combinations of choosing 2 items from the set {A, B, C} are AB, AC, and BC.`

 ### Multiple Events Probabilities
+`Multiple Events Probabilities refer to the likelihood of various combinations of events occurring in a given scenario.
+It involves calculating the probability of two or more events happening together or in sequence.`

+### Discrite and Continous Probabilities
+`Discrete and Continuous Probabilities refer to the types of random variables and their associated probability distributions.
+Discrete probabilities deal with discrete random variables, which have a countable number of possible values.
+Examples include the number of heads in coin tosses or the number of students in a class.
+Continuous probabilities deal with continuous random variables, which have an infinite number of possible values within a given range.
+Examples include heights, weights, and time.`

 -----

 #### Inferential Statistic